 If you want to learn more about how to get laser-focused on attracting the right customer for your business, keep watching!

-Hi I'm Tom Malesic, founder and President, of EZMarketing and you're watching Ask EZ.
+Hi I'm Tom Malesic, founder and President, of EZMarketing, a website designer and marketing agency in Lancaster, PA, and you're watching Ask EZ.
 This is where small business owners go to get real answers to their marketing questions.

 Finding the right customer involves two main pieces.
 First, it's your target market, and then second, it's who's your ideal customer.